ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

   SELECT ProductID, Name FROM Production.Production ORDER BY Name;
   ```

+ - Avoid wrapping functions around columns specified in the WHERE and JOIN clauses.
+   Doing so makes the columns non-deterministic and prevents the query processor from using indexes.
+ - Use `NULL` or `NOT NULL` for each column in a temporary table.
+The `ANSI_DFLT_ON` and `ANSI_DFLT_OFF` options control the way the Database Engine assigns the `NULL` or `NOT NULL` attributes to columns when these attributes are not specified in a `CREATE TABLE` or `ALTER TABLE` statement.
+   If a connection executes a procedure with different settings for these options than the connection that created the procedure, the columns of the table created for the second connection can have different nullability and exhibit different behavior.
+If `NULL` or `NOT NULL` is explicitly stated for each column, the temporary tables are created by using the same nullability for all connections that execute the procedure.
+ - Use modification statements that convert nulls and include logic that eliminates rows with null values from queries.
+Be aware that in Transact-SQL, `NULL` is not an empty or "nothing" value.
+It is a placeholder for an unknown value and can cause unexpected behavior, especially when querying for result sets or using AGGREGATE functions.
+ - Use the `UNION ALL` operator instead of the UNION or OR operators, unless there is a specific need for distinct values.
+   The `UNION ALL` operator requires less processing overhead because duplicates are not filtered out of the result set.
  - Avoid using [`ISNUMERIC`](https://docs.microsoft.com/en-us/sql/t-sql/functions/isnumeric-transact-sql) function.
 Use for SQL Server >= 2012 [`TRY_CONVERT`](https://docs.microsoft.com/en-us/sql/t-sql/functions/try-convert-transact-sql) function and for SQL Server < 2012 `LIKE` expression:
    ```tsql
    CASE WHEN STUFF(LTRIM(TapAngle),1,1,'') NOT LIKE '%[^-+.ED0123456789]%' /* is it a float? */